nathanEvrardDaCunha/ts-weather-app/docs/git-guidelines.md

 -   follow with what changed
 -   be less or equal to 30 characters

-## Body & Footer
+### Commit Body & Footer

 Commit body and footer aren't required in this small project.

-## Branchs
+## Branch

+### Branch Type

-Commit branch should be one of the following:
+Branch type should be one of the following:

 -   main
 -   develop
 -   feat/x
 -   fix/x

+### Branch Description

+Branch description should follow thoses covnentions:

+-   Lowercase
+-   Less or equal to 30 characters
+-   Maximum of three words lentgh
+-   Divided by hypen "-"
+-   Use english letters